OpenData-tu/documentation/04-Infrastructure.md

 # Infrastructure

 **Authorship**<br/>
-Written by Andres
+Written by Andres<br/>

-## Overview/Description (if applicable Motivation)
+Component developed by Amer

 Needless to say, infrastructure plays a critical role in any cloud-based system.
-Despite the critical nature of the availability of infrastructure to a cloud prototyping
+In this section, we will discuss the requirements which were specific to the choice of cloud platform and orchestration as well as all activities surrounding deployment to the cloud.

 ## Requirements